BlazedLith/OOP-A03/README.md

-# OOP-A03\n\n
+# OOP-A03

-Make a new project in IntelliJ IDE\n
+Make a new project in IntelliJ IDE

-Go to the directory of project\n
+Go to the directory of project

-Replace the java file inside the src folder with the java file inside the zip file\n Open the project in IDE\n
+Replace the java file inside the src folder with the java file inside the zip file

+Open the project in IDE

-Run the program\n
+Run the program